Kayak Québec’s Saguenay Fjord

 After lunch, we begin our kayak towards Baie-Ste-Marguerite, where beluga whales congregate to raise their babies.
 We paddle around the bay, watching these white whales bobbing toward the shore, before making our way to Anse aux Ilets-Rouges.
 This settlement looks out on the rocky shoals and provides an excellent outlook for beluga watching.
 We explore the area and learn more about its unique vegetation and history from our guide before sitting down for dinner.

-Paddling Distance: 8 miles
+Paddling Distance: 8 miles, about 4.5 hours.

 Day 5

-Kayak Anse aux Ilets-Rouges to Anse Ste-Étienne
+Kayak Anse aux Ilets-Rouges to Anse Passe-Pierre

-We breakfast and break camp before hopping into our kayaks once again to paddle our way to Anse Ste-Étienne.
+We breakfast and break camp before hopping into our kayaks once again to paddle our way to Anse Passe-Pierre.
 As your kayak skims along the water, watch for specks of white cresting the water like white caps as belugas swim the fjord.
 Whalers long ago dubbed belugas the “canaries of the sea” for their non-stop whistles, clicks, and squeaks that allow them to communicate as well as navigate the dark waters.
 As you paddle, listen to the cacophony of calls resound off the canyon walls, and if you’re lucky you can hear the uncanny similarities between our own human speech and theirs.

 Day 6